Success probability of the Babai estimators for box-constrained integer linear models: Effects of LLL-P, SQRD and V-BLAST on

 From Tables \ref{tb:ICD1} and \ref{tb:ICD2}, we can see that often these permutation strategies increase or decrease $P^\sBB$ for the same data.
 The numerical results given in all the tables suggest that if the condition \eqref{e:mincond} holds, we should have confidence to use any of these permutation strategies; and if the condition \eqref{e:maxcond} holds we should not use any of them.

-Tables \ref{tb:ICD1} and \ref{tb:ICD2} do not show which permutation strategy can increase $P^\sBB$ most.
-The information on this given in Tables \ref{tb:1} and \ref{tb:6} are limited.
+Tables \ref{tb:ICD1} and \ref{tb:ICD2} do not show which permutation strategy increases $P^\sBB$ most for small $\sigma$.
+The information on this given in Tables \ref{tb:1}-\ref{tb:6} are limited.
 In the following we give more test results to investigate this.

-We still consider Cases 1 and 2, but we take $\mathcal{B}=[0,15]^{n}$ and choose different $n$ and $\sigma$ from before.
-In Figures \ref{fig:SuBa_sigma_1} and \ref{fig:SuBa_sigma_2} for $n=20$, we take $\sigma=0.1:0.1:0.8$ and $\sigma=0.01:0.01:0.08$ for Cases 1 and 2, respectively.
-For each $\sigma$, we give 200 runs to generate 200 different $\A$'s.
-These two figures display the average $P^\sBB$ corresponding to QR, LLL-P, SQRD and V-BLAST over 200 runs for Cases 1 and 2, respectively.
-Figures \ref{fig:SuBa_Dim_1} and \ref{fig:SuBa_Dim_2} display the average $P^\sBB$ corresponding to the various permutation strategies over 200 runs versus $n=5:5:40$ with $\sigma=0.4$ and $\sigma=0.04$ for Cases 1 and 2, respectively.
-The reason we choose different $\sigma$ for the two cases is to ensure $P^\sBB$ is neither close to 0 nor close to 1; otherwise, it is not much interesting to investigate the effects of the column permutations on $P^\sBB$.
+As the main application of this research is in digit communications, we used the MIMO model in the new tests.
+For a fixed dimension, a fixed type of QAM and a fixed $E_b/N_0$, we randomly generated 200 complex channel matrices whose entries independently and identically follow the standard complex normal distribution, and for each generated channel matrix, we randomly generated 500 pairs of complex signal vector (whose entries are uniformly distributed according to the QAM constellation) and complex noise vector (whose entries are independently and identically normally distributed), resulting in 10000 instances of a complex linear model.
+Each complex instance was then transformed to an instance of the real linear model \eqref{e:lm0}.

+Unlike the previous tests, we compare the {\em experimental} error probabilities of the box-constrained Babai estimators (i.e., the ratio of the number of runs that the Babai point is not equal to the true parameter vector $\hbx$ to 10000) corresponding to QR, LLL-P, SQRD and V-BLAST, and the {\em theoretical} bound on the error probability of a Babai estimator (i.e., the difference between 1 and the bound on its success probability (see \eqref{e:LLLPUBD1})).

+Figures \ref{fig:416} and \ref{fig:464} respectively display the experimental error probability corresponding to the QR factorization, and the three permutation strategies, and the average theoretical bound over the 10000 runs versus $E_b/N_0=5\!:\!5\!:\!30$ for the $4\times4$ MIMO system with 16-QAM and 64-QAM.
+Similarly, Figures \ref{fig:816} and \ref{fig:864} respectively show the corresponding results for the $8\times8$ MIMO system with 16-QAM and 64-QAM.
+And Figures \ref{fig:1616} and \ref{fig:1664} show the corresponding results for the $16\times16$ MIMO system with 16-QAM and 64-QAM, respectively.

-From Figures \ref{fig:SuBa_sigma_1}-\ref{fig:SuBa_Dim_2}, we can see that on average all of the three column permutation strategies improve $P^\sBB$.
-The effect of V-BLAST is much more significantly than that of LLL-P and SQRD, which have more or less the same performance.
+From Figures \ref{fig:416}-\ref{fig:1664}, we can see that on average all of the three column permutation strategies decrease the error probability of the Babai point and the error bound is a lower bound (this is because \eqref{e:mincond} usually holds, which ensures \eqref{e:LLLPUBD1}).
+These Figures also show that the effect of V-BLAST is much more significant than that of LLL-P and SQRD, which have more or less the same performance.
 This phenomenon is similar to that for $P^\sOB$, as shown in \cite{ChaWX13}.